Love Birds (1996 film)

-Love Birds is a 1996 Indian Tamil-language romance film directed by P. Vasu.
+Love Birds is a 1996 Indian Tamil-language romantic drama film directed by P. Vasu.
 The film stars Prabhu Deva and Nagma with Raja, Vadivelu and Sarath Babu playing other pivotal roles.
-The film's score and soundtrack composed by A. R. Rahman was highly successful.
-The film was released on 15 January 1996 and had an average performance commercially.
-The film is a remake of the 1986 Kannada film Ratha Sapthami for which P. Vasu was the co-screenplay writer.
+The film's score and soundtrack were composed by A. R. Rahman and was highly successful.
+The film was released on 15 January 1996 and had an below average performance commercially.
+It is a remake of the 1986 Kannada film Ratha Sapthami for which Vasu was the co-screenwriter.

 Plot

 After accidentally meeting, Mridula (Nagma) and Arun (Prabhu Deva) fall in love.
 The young couple both come from affluent families, and so, to test whether they will be suited for a long-term relationship, they both decide to live together.
 However, a few months into their relationship, Arun and Mridula get in an accident and Arun dies.
 A devastated Mridula is unable to get over his absence, and before long starts seeing Arun in strange visions everywhere she goes.
 Her family eventually decide that relocating to another country might help Mridula move on, and so they send her to the UK.
 Once she arrives there, she meets Mano (Raja), a young man attracted to her.
 She knows that her parents expect her to fall for Mano.
 But as she can't move on, she runs away.
 She meets David who looks exactly like Arun.
 She follows him and finds out where he lives and works.
 Whenever she tries to talk to him, he denies his relationship with her and says he doesn't know her.
 However, she later finds out that her father had Arun sent away as he had helped with Arun's sister's marriage and had threatened to let it all go downhill for her.
 Arun moves to the UK in hopes that he can forget about Mridula but he can't and when he meets her, he realises this.
 When Mridula's father finds out Arun is still alive, he tries to kill him.
 However, he realises his mistake and lets the lovebirds reunite.